Azure/GPT-RAG/README.md

 After updating azd, simply close and reopen the terminal.

-**8** Create a new directory, for example, `gptrag` then enter the created directory.
+**8** Create a new directory, for example, `deploy` then enter the created directory.

 ```
-mkdir gptrag
+mkdir deploy
-cd gptrag
+cd deploy
 ```
 To finalize the procedure, execute the subsequent commands in the command prompt to successfully complete the deployment: